debian-live/live-build/includes/common/README.txt

      http://www.debian.org/intro/about

-About This CD
+About This Disc
 =============

-   This CD-ROM is labeled
+   This disc is labeled

-     Debian GNU/Linux testing "Etch" - Official Snapshot i386 Binary-1
+     Debian GNU/Linux testing "Etch" - Official Beta i386 NETINST
+   Binary-1 20070317-20:46

-   which means that this CD is number 1 of 1 CDs containing programs ("binaries") for `i386' computers.
+   which means that this disc is number 1 of a set of 1 discs.
+It contains programs ("binaries") for `i386' computers.

-   The programs on the Binary CDs are ordered by popularity.
-The Binary-1 CD contains the most popular programs and the installation tools; it is possible to install and run Debian with only the Binary-1 CD.
-The other CDs, up to Binary-1, contain mostly special-interest programs.
+   The programs on the Binary discs are ordered by popularity.
+The Binary-1 disc contains the most popular programs and the installation tools; it is possible to install and run Debian with only the Binary-1 disc.
+The other discs, up to Binary-1, contain mostly special-interest programs.

    The Release Notes for "etch" are available on the Debian web site.